Thermometer

 6

 To address heat and health issues, the cities of Hajdúböszörmény, Maribor, Weiz and Worms are working on pilot actions in order to try out suitable and transferable measures helping to combat heat.
-These measures were documented in pilot actions concepts.
+These measures are documented in pilot actions concepts.

 7